MosGeo/Ara/README.md

 # Project Ara
-This is a prototype for complete hardware/software system to help blind navigate new environment using spatial sound.
+This is a prototype for complete hardware/software system to help the blind and low vision people navigate new environment using spatial sound.

 ## Product vision
 The complete vison for the product includes a combination of hardware and software.
 Specifically: